nyorain/tokonoma/src/deferred/pipeline.md

 - ao: depends on geomLight(mergable), ssao
 - [optional] bloom: depends on geomLight (emission, light)
 - [optional] ssr: depends on geomLight (normals, depth)
-- (fwd: depends on nothing geomLight i guess, mergable with it)
+- (fwd: depends on nothing... geomLight i guess, mergable with it)
-	- it shouldn't even overwrite the depth buffer the passes use. i guess we can always (if we don't want special 2nd ssr/ssao or sth for transparency) merge it with geomLight, right?
+	- it shouldn't even overwrite the depth buffer the other passes use. i guess we can always (if we don't want special 2nd ssr/ssao or sth for transparency) merge it with geomLight, right?
+	- problem is though that we probably *first* want to apply bloom, ssr, ssao etc for correct blending...
+So this pass should probably depends on combine, right? otoh we could use the alpha channel to store accumulated transparency alpha information and then blend with that in combine? i.e. multiply the additional buffers (ssr, bloom mainly i guess) with (1 - transparencyAlpha).
+In fwd pass multiply-blend alpha (nvm, mulitply-blend doesn't exist in core vulkan)
 - combine: depends on ao, ssr, bloom, (geomLight)
 	- !ssr: mergable dependency on ao
 - pp: depends on combine [no dependees]